foxthefox/ioBroker.ecoflow-mqtt/README.md

 * select the device type
 * if additional battery pack is connected, check the port number where it is connected

+Parametrizing the Smart Plug:
+* add a new row
+* set the deviceID of Smart Plug as shown in the app, something like "HW52...."
+* give it a name
+* set the type to "plug"

 ## Implemented Devices

 ### Powerstation